Myofascial Meridians: Release the Back Body

 • Uttanasana (forward fold “intense stretching”) – Step forward and release your head and torso over your legs.
 Activate your legs by drawing your kneecaps upward.

-• Janu Sirsasana (head to knee) – Sit on the floor and extend one leg out.
-Draw the opposite foot in (bending the knee out to the side) and place the sole of the foot against the inner thigh of the extended leg.
+• Janu Sirsasana (head to knee) – Sit on the floor and extend one leg.
+Draw the opposite foot in (bending the knee out to the side) and place the sole against the inner thigh of the extended leg.
 Press out through the heel of the extended leg.
-Drop the sitting bone of the bent leg and fold forward reaching towards the the toes of the extended leg.
-Use a strap around the foot if you can’t reach.
+Drop the sitting bone of the bent leg and fold forward, reaching towards the toes of the extended leg.
+Use a strap around the foot if you can’t reach it.

 I hope that helps to open your dorsal plane 🙂 Thanks for reading!

-Learn about the lateral plane here and follow along on an exploration of the planes of the body by signing up for my mailing list here.
+Follow along on an exploration of the planes of the body by signing up for my 5-day series exploring the planes of the body here.

 Mindful Yin Yoga Foundations Teacher Training